chaostoolkit/chaostoolkit-documentation/sources/index.md

 $ chaos run experiment.json
 ```

-This takes the description of your experiment, runs it and outputs a report
+This takes the description of your experiment, as per the [API][api], runs it
-to share with your team.
+and outputs a report to share with your team.

+[api]: /api/experiment/

 ## Mission